Since 1835 Palatine Township has been home to hundreds of farms worked by thousands of farmers over the years.

 Our first farmer, George Ela, plowed a large field at what later became Lake-Cook Rd. and Quentin Rd.

 177 years later Harold Bergman still cuts hay at his Highland Dairy Farm on Algonquin Rd. just west of Ela Rd.
+In his upper 90’s, our last farmer finally gave up his land to a company building residences.
+His own farmhouse has now been torn down.

 Some of the more colorful names to grace homestead entrance signs: